wp-plugins/ad-widget/readme.txt

 * Easily place Google ad tags and other ad code
 * Easily upgrade to **cloud-based adserving power** backed by [Broadstreet Ads](http://broadstreetads.com)

+If you like Ad Widget, you might like [Selfie](http://wordpress.org/plugins/selfie) too.

 You will not find an easier way to run ads on your website!

 == Demo ==